fisher-alice/johnny-five-wiki/Led.Matrix.md

     }
   });

-  // Turn on the top-left led of the specified device matrix.led(0, 0, 0, 1);
+  // Turn on the top-left led of device 1 matrix.led(0, 0, 0, 1);

   // Turn on the top-left led of all devices